dylanmc/CryptoBook/src/05_enigma.rst

 The result should be two English words.
 If it isn't, make sure you're advancing the rotor between each character.
-When you're done, ``H`` should be the charater between the grey bars.
+When you're done, ``H`` should be the character between the grey bars.

 Implementing the Enigma in Cryptol
 -----------------------------------